Todd Stottlemyer, Venture Fellow

-Todd Stottlemyer has been a Venture Partner at Blue Delta since 2015, having started with the firm as a member of the Advisory Board in 2009.
+Todd Stottlemyer has been a Venture Fellow at Blue Delta since 2015, having started with the firm as a member of the Advisory Board in 2009.

 Todd currently serves as CEO of CNSI and as a member of the company’s Board of Directors, as well as Chairman Emeritus of the Northern Virginia Technology Council (NVTC).